 Many businesses struggle and miss opportunities because of inconsistent practices and procedures involved in managing their global footprint.
 But, 2016 could be a year of excellence, organization, and increased capabilities for your business- if you work to strengthen your trade compliance.

-The obstacles and regulations of global trade is fluid, shifting and changing often.
-Knowledge is power in this situation, so to remain in compliance and be still be competitive in your market, you must have a plan in place and follow-through.
+The obstacles and regulations of global trade are fluid, shifting, and changing often.
+Knowledge is power in this situation, so to remain in compliance and still be competitive in your market, you must have a plan in place and follow through.

-We often make New Year’ Resolutions for improvement on a personal level, but we should not forget to implement resolutions to improve how we do business, strengthen any areas of weakness, and to map out an actionable plan for growth, further success, and strong trade compliance in the coming year.
+We often make New Year’s Resolutions for improvement on a personal level, but we should not forget to implement resolutions to improve how we do business, strengthen any areas of weakness, and map out an actionable plan for growth, further success, and strong trade compliance in the coming year.

 Here is Your 2016 Check List to Strengthen Your Trade Compliance:

-- Look at your trade processes and pinpoint key areas of weakness: There are several factors that can have a significant impact on your business, your reputation and your bottom line, because they can leave you vulnerable to liability.
+- Look at your trade processes and pinpoint key areas of weakness: There are several factors that can have a significant impact on your business, your reputation, and your bottom line because they can leave you vulnerable to liability.
 Compliance means being accountable- by producing complete and accurate records for all importing and exporting processes throughout your procurement/export-to-payment cycle.
-If poor compliance practices are not discovered and corrected, you may pay the price (penalties, customs audits, border delays, increased inspections or loss of importing or exporting privileges), which can have a serious impact on your business.
-Lack of knowledge about evolving rules and regulations can lead to penalties, extensive audits, and other costs.
+If poor compliance practices are not discovered and corrected, you may pay the price (penalties, customs audits, border delays, increased inspections, or loss of importing or exporting privileges), which can have a serious impact on your business.
+A lack of knowledge about evolving rules and regulations can lead to penalties, extensive audits, and other costs.

-- Regular employee training is essential to improving your compliance at all levels: When you are dealing with constant changes to regulations, the only way to ensure that all staff understand the applicable laws and regulations, as well as the business’s policies, processes, and specific risk profile, is to support continual training and education of your employees.
+- Regular employee training is essential to improving your compliance at all levels: When you are dealing with constant changes to regulations, the only way to ensure that all staff understands the applicable laws and regulations, as well as the business’s policies, processes, and specific risk profile, is to support continuous training and education of your employees.
 Education is vital to any corporate compliance program.